KakeLP/cv/cv.md

 ### August 1999 - June 2000: Systems Administrator and Software Developer for Pepper Head Design

-I joined Pepper Head Design as an HTML coder and progressed to become a  PHP and JSP developer leading a team of two other  developers.
+I joined Pepper Head Design as an HTML coder and progressed to become a  PHP and JSP developer leading a team of 2 other  developers.
 I  also  liaised with our outsourced Java developers, and  was  responsible  for  support  of desktops and servers running a combination of Linux, OS/2 and Windows.